TylerMamrot/search/README.md

 To use the search engine you need to do the following.

-1.) index the documents you want to search: `search index <doc1, doc2, doc3>
-2.) create a query using the cli, here are some examples:
+1.) index the documents you want to search, get started with `search init` then add more files using `search update` 2.) create a query using the cli, here are some examples:
 * `search find digital`
 * `search find di`